AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 1. Choose the course skills, level, and set the credits for the skill.
 Add more skills, if required.

    ![](assets/course-skills.png)

+   When adding a course skill,&nbsp;you can set maximum credits for a particular skills level in a course.
+You can either use the new checkbox to select maximum credits for a specific skill level, or manually enter the credits.

 1. Choose the type of enrollment.
 The following are the options: